raydiak/Inline-Lua/README.md

 Returns Lua's idea of the "length" of the object.
 Without a metatable, this will return 0 for objects other than table, full userdata, or cdata.
-Note that this is not precisely the same as Perl's idea of length, as documented under Inline::Lua::Table.elems() .
+Note that this is not precisely the same as Raku's idea of length, as documented under Inline::Lua::Table.elems() .

 #### method ptr ()